KenMwaura1/Fast-Api-example/README.md

 5.Use Docker-Compose to spin up containers `docker-compose up -d --build`

-6.If everything completes should be available on localhost:8002
+6.If everything completes should be available on [localhost:8002/notes]

-7.Docs are generated on localhost:8002/docs
+7.Docs are generated on [localhost:8002/docs]

 ## Tests
 Tests are available using pytest
 Run them using `pytest .` while in the root directory (/Fast-Api-example)

+## Documentation

+Documentation is provided by Redoc on [http://localhost:8002/redoc]